J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 	- Force is proportional to $1/x^2$, still proportional to plate area

-## Electrostatics in homogeneous dielectric materials
+# Electrostatics in dielectric materials
 - Previously: free space and conductors
 - Dielectrics: insulating materials
 	- No free charge in the material itself, only _bound charges_
 	- Overall neutral

+## Physical origins
 - When an external electric field is applied, positive and negative _bound charges separate_, and a dipole moment is induced
 - For uniform $\bm{E}_0$ and a homogeneous material, charge only appears on external surfaces
 	- Charges inside are _cancelled out_ (they don't move to the surface!)